philterd/philter/docs/docs/redaction/ledgers.md

     *   **Plain Text (.txt)** documents.
     *   **Microsoft Word (.docx)** documents.
 *   **PDF Support**: At this time, redaction ledgers are **not** generated for PDF documents.
 We recommend using the PDF Redaction Summary report for auditing PDF workflows.
-*   **Dashboard Retention**: The main dashboard view focuses on the most recent 50 documents.
-Ledger data remains accessible via the API for historical reporting, subject to the configured retention window (see the Retention section above).
+*   **Dashboard Listing**: The main dashboard view shows the most recent documents (up to 100).
+All ledger data — including older chains beyond that listing — remains accessible via the [Ledger API](../api_and_sdks/api/ledger_api.md) for historical reporting.
+Entries are retained until you remove them (see [How and When Ledger Entries Are Deleted](#how-and-when-ledger-entries-are-deleted)).
 *   **Data Privacy**: Access to ledgers is highly restricted and requires appropriate account permissions, as ledgers contain records of the original sensitive information (the "Identified Token").
+A regular user can only access their own ledger; an administrator can access any user's ledger through the [Ledger API](../api_and_sdks/api/ledger_api.md) by supplying the owner's email.